 Can someone be both neurodivergent and neurotypical?
 While uncommon, an individual can have traits associated with both.
 Human neurology is complex, and these categories aren't always clear-cut.
 It's best to focus on individual experiences rather than strict categorizations.

 How can I support neurodivergent friends or family members?
 The best way to support neurodivergent individuals is to listen to their needs, be patient and understanding, and advocate for accommodations when necessary.
-Please educate yourself about their neurodivergence and ask how to best support them.
+Please educate yourself about their neurodivergence and ask how to support them best.

 Is neurodiversity a medical diagnosis?
 No, neurodiversity is not a medical diagnosis.
 It's a concept or perspective on neurological differences.
-Specific neurodivergent conditions like autism or ADHD are diagnosed by medical professionals, but neurodiversity itself is not a clinical term.
+Medical professionals diagnose specific neurodivergent conditions like autism or ADHD, but neurodiversity itself is not a clinical term.

 How does the neurodiversity movement relate to disability rights?
 The neurodiversity movement is closely aligned with disability rights advocacy.
 Both aim to promote acceptance, inclusion, and equal rights for individuals with neurological or physical differences.
 However, the neurodiversity movement specifically focuses on neurological variations and challenges the idea that these differences are inherently disabling.